FenixProtocol/nest-core/docs/integration/bribe_rewards/BribeVeFnxRewardToken_Overview.md

-# BribeVeFNXRewardToken Overview
+# BribeVeNESTRewardToken Overview

 ## Purpose

-The `BribeVeFNXRewardToken` contract serves as an intermediary mechanism for converting FNX-based rewards into governance-weighted veFNX positions through the `VotingEscrow` contract.
-This intermediary token, called `brVeFNX`, simplifies the integration of bribe mechanisms by managing the complex conversion of FNX into veFNX NFTs.
+The `BribeVeNESTRewardToken` contract serves as an intermediary mechanism for converting NEST-based rewards into governance-weighted veNFT positions through the `VotingEscrow` contract.
+This intermediary token, called `brVeNEST`, simplifies the integration of bribe mechanisms by managing the complex conversion of NEST into veNFT NFTs.

 ### Key Features:
-1. **FNX Conversion:** Users can deposit FNX and receive `brVeFNX` tokens.
+1. **NEST Conversion:** Users can deposit NEST and receive `brVeNEST` tokens.
-2. **Automatic veFNX Lock Creation:** Transfers of `brVeFNX` to non-whitelisted addresses automatically trigger a conversion into veFNX NFTs.
+2. **Automatic veNFT Lock Creation:** Transfers of `brVeNEST` to non-whitelisted addresses automatically trigger a conversion into veNFT NFTs.
 3. **Role-Based Control:** Administrators manage configurations, while minters and whitelisted addresses have specific privileges.

 ## Core Functionalities

-### Minting `brVeFNX`
+### Minting `brVeNEST`
-The `mint` function allows entities with the `MINTER_ROLE` to mint `brVeFNX` tokens in exchange for FNX deposits.
+The `mint` function allows entities with the `MINTER_ROLE` to mint `brVeNEST` tokens in exchange for NEST deposits.

-- **Use Case:** Entities or contracts can introduce FNX rewards into the system by minting `brVeFNX`.
+- **Use Case:** Entities or contracts can introduce NEST rewards into the system by minting `brVeNEST`.
 - **Access Control:** Only addresses with `MINTER_ROLE` can call this function.

-### Automatic Conversion to veFNX
+### Automatic Conversion to veNFT
-When `brVeFNX` tokens are transferred to a non-whitelisted address, they are:
+When `brVeNEST` tokens are transferred to a non-whitelisted address, they are:
-1. Burned by the `BribeVeFNXRewardToken` contract.
+1. Burned by the `BribeVeNESTRewardToken` contract.
-2. Converted into veFNX NFTs via the `VotingEscrow` contract.
+2. Converted into veNFT NFTs via the `VotingEscrow` contract.

-This ensures that the end-users receive governance-weighted veFNX positions.
+This ensures that the end-users receive governance-weighted veNFT positions.

 ### Configuration Management
-Admins with the `DEFAULT_ADMIN_ROLE` can update the parameters for veFNX lock creation, including:
+Admins with the `DEFAULT_ADMIN_ROLE` can update the parameters for veNFT lock creation, including:
 - Lock duration.
 - Boosting options.
 - Permanent lock settings.